Fujifilm X100VI Versus Leica Q3

 The Q3 is considerably heavier (about 50%) and bulkier at 1.6 lb, 743 g with dimensions of 5.1 x 3.2 x 3.6”, 130 x 80.3 x 92.6 mm compared to 1.1 lb, 521 g and 5 x 2.9 x 2.2", 128 x 74.8 x 55.3 mm for the X100VI.
 The lens is much bigger on the Q3.

 Both have articulating LCD screens.
-The X100VI excels with a design that has the screen completely flush with the camera which is very elegantly done.
+The X100VI excels with a design that has the screen completely flush with the camera, which is very elegant.
 I also prefer the exposure compensation dial on the X100VI.

-Overall I am more partial to the size of the Q3.
-The X100VI is super compact and will fit in a pocket but I prefer the increased substance of the Q3.
+Overall, I am more partial to the size of the Q3.
+The X100VI is super compact and will fit in a pocket, but I prefer the Q3's increased substance.

 Focal Lenght Preference

-Using the two cameras side-by-side I preferred the wider angle of the Q3 and the 60-megapixel sensor easily allowed me to crop to a 35mm field of view if desired.
+Using the two cameras side-by-side, I preferred the Q3's wider angle, and the 60-megapixel sensor easily allowed me to crop to a 35mm field of view if desired.

-If you prefer the Q3 in general, Leica recently announced the Q3 43 which features an APO-Summicron 43mm f/2 lens.
-This, of course, cuts down on the wide-angle part and allows for more cropping for a telephoto effect instead.
+If you prefer the Q3 in general, Leica recently announced the Q3 43, which features an APO-Summicron 43mm f/2 lens.
+This, of course, reduces the wide-angle aspect and allows for more cropping for a telephoto effect instead.

-I would advise you to give this paragraph serious consideration before jumping in either direction.
+I would advise you to seriously consider this paragraph before jumping in either direction.
 Check your favorite focal lengths and contemplate which style of photography you plan to cover with your X100VI, Q3, or Leica Q3 43.

 Image Quality - Full Frame vs. APS-C

-The image quality between the X100VI and Q3 is closer than I would have thought.
-Given the fact, that the Q3 is at 60 megapixels and full-frame with a superior 28mm Summilux f/1.7 lens does give it some advantages on paper but when viewing the photos on my 16” MacBook Pro or LG 4K OLED TV it is very hard to spot massive differences.
+The image quality between the X100VI and Q3 is closer than expected.
+Given the fact that the Q3 is at 60 megapixels and full-frame with a superior 28mm Summilux f/1.7 lens does give it some advantages on paper, but when viewing the photos on my 16” MacBook Pro or LG 4K OLED TV, it is very hard to spot massive differences.
 Perhaps it will be more pronounced in large prints.

 It’s a Wrap

-Regardless of specs, final image quality, handling, or build quality the cost of either the X100VI or Leica Q3 will ultimately be the deciding factor for which direction you will go in.
+Regardless of specs, final image quality, handling, or build quality, the cost of either the X100VI or Leica Q3 will ultimately be the deciding factor for which direction you will take.
 It’s not like they are even close price-wise.

-Next up on your priority list could be portability and weight and here the X100VI excels.
-It is also a camera that you take with you anywhere perhaps without worrying if you are fully insured in case you lose or have your camera stolen.
+Next up on your priority list could be portability and weight, and here, the X100VI excels.
+It is also a camera that you can take with you anywhere, perhaps without worrying if you are fully insured in case you lose or have your camera stolen.

-As mentioned above the final output from these two cameras was much closer than I would have predicted but I would still prefer the Q3 if a budget would allow it.
+As mentioned above, the final output from these two cameras was much closer than I would have predicted, but I would still prefer the Q3 if my budget allowed it.

 If you have the budget and appreciate the subtle differences across the board in a camera, the Q3 could be for you, and I would not blame you.

-The latest Leica Q3 43 adds another player to this segment and due to the success of the X100 and Q series cameras, I think we should brace ourselves for more options coming along before long.
+The latest Leica Q3 43 adds another player to this segment, and due to the success of the X100 and Q series cameras, I think we should brace ourselves for more options soon.

-The rumor mill has already predicted a Fujifilm GFX-style camera with a fixed lens for some time in 2025.
+The rumor mill predicts a Fujifilm GFX-style camera with a fixed lens in 2025.
 It is rumored to have a 35mm lens (28mm full-frame field of view).
-This, of course, is highly speculative but interesting nonetheless.
+Of course, this is highly speculative but interesting nonetheless.

 Please see more sample images below.